Abudi7/imp-status/readme.md

 ## Code Overview
 The project consists of the following main components:

-* Controllers: The controllers handle HTTP requests and responses, and contain the logic for the different application routes.
+* Controllers: Responsible for handling HTTP requests, responses, and logic for different application routes.
+  - HomeController: Handles the homepage and displays the system statuses.
+  - SecurityController: Handles user authentication and authorization.
+  - MailerController: This controller handles email notifications and sending system status updates to subscribed users.
+  - RegisterController: This controller handles user registration and account creation.
+  - ScheduledMaintenanceController: This controller manages the scheduled maintenance functionality, including creating, editing, and deleting maintenance events.
+  - StatusController: This controller handles the CRUD operations for system statuses, allowing admins to create, edit, and delete status updates.
+  - SystemController: This controller handles the CRUD operations for systems, including creating, editing, and deleting systems.
+  - SubscriptionController: This controller manages user subscriptions to system statuses, allowing users to subscribe or unsubscribe from specific systems.
+  - SystemStatusController: This controller manages the CRUD operations for system status updates, allowing admins to create, edit, and delete status updates for specific systems.
+  - TemplateController: This controller handles the management of templates used in the application, including creating, editing, and deleting templates.

-* Entities: The entities represent the different data models in the application and are used to interact with the database.
+* Entities: Represent the data models in the application and interact with the database.
+  - User: Represents a user of the application.
+  - SystemStatus: Represents a system status, including system name, status, and subscribers.
+  - Status: This entity represents a system status and contains information such as the status name.
+  - Subscription: This entity represents a subscription made by a user to receive status updates for a specific system.
+  - Template: This entity represents a template used in the application for generating system status notifications.
+  - System: This entity represents a system and contains information such as the system name and associated status updates.

-* Forms: The forms define the structure and validation rules for the different input forms in the application.
+* Forms: Define the structure and validation rules for input forms in the application.
+  - SystemStatusType: Used for creating and editing system statuses.

-* Templates: The templates are written in Twig and define the structure and layout of the different application pages.
+* Templates: Written in Twig and define the structure and layout of the application pages.

-## Controllers
-* HomeController: This controller handles the homepage and displays the list of system statuses.
-* SecurityController: This controller handles the user authentication and authorization.

-## Entities
-* User: This entity represents a user of the application.
-* SystemStatus: This entity represents a system status and contains information such as the system name, status, and subscribers.

-## Forms
-* SystemStatusType: This form type is used to create and edit system statuses.

-## Templates
-* base.html.twig: This template contains the base HTML structure for all pages.
+  - base.html.twig: Contains the base HTML structure for all pages.
-* home/index.html.twig: This template displays the list of system statuses.
+  - home/index.html.twig: Displays the list of system statuses.
-* security/login.html.twig: This template displays the login form.
+  - security/login.html.twig: Displays the login form.
-* system_status/new.html.twig: This template displays the form to create a new system status.
+  - system_status/new.html.twig: Displays the form for creating a new system status.
-* system_status/edit.html.twig: This template displays the form to edit an existing system status.
+  - system_status/edit.html.twig: Displays the form for editing an existing system status.

 ## Available Routes
 1. app_home: This route is used to display the homepage of the application.